RemusDBD/remusctf-writeup/writeups/hacker101/2024/1/index.md

 [-] Tested parameters appear to be not injectable.
 ```

 Pretty much nothing useful on recon.
-The web plguin is the lastest version no way I am finding a new CVE for a EASY room.
+The web plugin is the lastest version no way I am finding a new CVE for a EASY room.
 Meanwhile I have already found 2 flags while the scans are running

 # XSS (Cross-Site Scripting)